AddyLopez/shecodes-basics-masyu-project-responsive-version/README.md

 - All text is original and written by me

-- All images are original screenshots that illustrate the solving of the puzzle by me
+- All images are original screenshots that illustrate my solving of the puzzle

 - Original design with a card-like appearance, tasteful font (with a fallback font), and complementary, reversed color gradients for the background of the web page and the inset application.
 Wedding of form and content: the minimalist aesthetic of the app complements the minimalist aesthetic principles of the puzzles.